OlleMattsson/yijing/static/iching-lite.md

 soon  give up counseling a man who thinks that he knows everything better than anyone else.

-THE LINES

-Six at the beginning means:

-The influence shows itself in the big toe.

-A movement, before it is actually carried out, shows itself first in the toes.
-The idea of an influence is already present, but is not immediately apparent to others.
-As long as the intention has no visible effect, it is   of no importance to the outside world and leads neither to good nor to evil.

-Six in the second place means:

-The influence shows itself in the calves of the legs.
-Misfortune.

-Tarrying brings good fortune.

-In movement, the calf of the leg follows the foot; by itself it can neither go forward nor stand still.
-Since the movement is not self-governed, it bodes ill.
-One should wait quietly until one is impelled to action by   a real influence.
-Then one remains uninjured.

-Nine in the third place means:

-The influence shows itself in the thighs.
-Holds to that which follows it.

-To continue is humiliating.

-Every mood of the heart influences us to movement.
-What the heart desires, the thighs run after without a moment's hesitation; they hold to the heart, which they follow.
-In the life of man, however, acting on the spur of every caprice is wrong and if continued leads to humiliation.
-Three considerations suggest themselves here.
-First, a man should not run precipitately after all the persons whom he would like to influence, but must be able to hold back under certain circumstances.
-As little should he yield immediately to every whim of those in whose service he stands.
-Finally, where the moods of his own heart are concerned, he should never ignore the possibility of inhibition, for this is the basis of human freedom.
-Nine in the fourth place means:

-Perseverance brings good fortune.
-Remorse disappears.
-If a man is agitated in mind,
-And his thoughts go hither and thither,
-Only those friends
-On whom he fixes his conscious thoughts
-Will follow.

-Here the place of the heart is reached.
-The impulse that springs from this source is the most important of all.
-It is of particular concern that    this influence be constant and good; then, in spite of the danger arising    from the great susceptibility of the human heart, there will be no cause   for remorse.
-When the quiet power of a man's own character is at work, the   effects produced are right.
-All those who are receptive to the vibrations   of such a spirit will then be influenced.
-Influence over others should not   express itself as a conscious and willed effort to manipulate them.
-Through   practicing such conscious incitement, one becomes wrought up and is exhausted   by the eternal stress and strain.
-Moreover, the effects produced are then   limited to those on whom one's thoughts are consciously fixed.
-Nine in the fifth place means:

-The influence shows itself in the back of the neck.

-No remorse.

-The back of the neck is the most rigid part of the body.
-When the influence shows itself there, the will remains firm and the influence does not lead to confusion.
-Hence remorse does not enter into consideration here.
-What takes place in the depths of one's being, in the unconscious mind.
-It is true that if we cannot be influenced ourselves, we cannot influence the outside world.

-Six at the top means:

-The influence shows itself in the jaws, cheeks, and tongue.

-The most superficial way of trying to influence others is through talk that has nothing real behind it.
-The influence produced by such mere tongue wagging must necessarily remain insignificant.
-Hence no indication is added regarding good or bad fortune.

-<a name="32"></a>
 32. Hêng / Duration
 -------------------